 Time your visit for the weekend (or a Monday public holiday) to experience the sensory overload that is the Fremantle Markets.
 Wander through aisle after aisle of fresh local produce, mouth-watering food, charming knick knacks and souvenirs, we bet you won’t be able to resist stopping to buy something.

 Did you even visit Fremantle if you didn’t hop on a ferry to Rottnest Island?
-And did you even visit Rottnest Island if you didn’t get a #quokkaselfie with the world’s happiest creatures?
+And did you even visit Rottnest Island if you didn’t see a quokka, the world’s happiest creatures?
 The answer is no, of course.
-So for the full Fremantle experience head to Rotto, pedal around the island, swim in the crystal blue waters and snap a shot or two with a cute quokka – you won’t regret it.
+So for the full Fremantle experience head to Rotto, pedal around the island, swim in the crystal blue waters and be on the lookout for quokkas – you won’t regret it.

 Get monthly inspiration for your next adventure in Australia.